 Meet Your Baker, A Batter of Life and Death, On Thin Icing, and Caught Bread Handed, Ellie Alexander

 I thought these were going to be kitschy, mediocre pulp mysteries that happen to be set in my absolute favorite place in the world, Ashland, Oregon, the Disneyland of theater.
-But no, they are addictive.
+But no, they are addictive and EXCELLENT.
 Because they are mysteries, and the later books obviously depend on the earlier ones, I can’t say much without spoilers (and hoo boy, if there’s a genre to not spoil, it’s mysteries), but the basic premise is pastry chef Juliet Capshaw has just separated from her husband and left her career (and him) on a cruise ship behind to return to her home and her family bakery in Ashland.
-The bakery (fictional Torte, loosely based on the very real Mix, which actually occupies that location), including her mom and ragtag staff, gets continually mixed up (see what I did there) in murders around town.
-Top it off with mom and daughters’ romantic entanglements with the local detectives, and Jules’ conflicting feelings about what she wants from her life and her estranged-but-still-legal-husband, serve warm with cream.
-(The books conclude with the recipes for all major foods the characters eat or make, nom nom.)
+The bakery (fictional Torte, loosely based on the very real Mix, which actually occupies the described location), including her mom and ragtag staff, gets continually mixed up (see what I did there) in murders around town.
+Top it off with mom and daughters’ romantic entanglements with the local detectives, and Jules’ conflicting feelings about what she wants from her life and her estranged-but-still-legal-husband, serve warm with whipped cream.
+(The books conclude with the recipes for all major foods the characters eat or make, so you can literally serve warm with whipped cream too.)

 These darn books are like popcorn – you can’t just stop at one.
 The villains are not obvious a mile off, nor are they so obscure as to be impossible to identify, and they have (thus far uniformly) gotten their comeuppance – not a requirement, but always satisfying.
 While I’m not a fan of love triangles as a rule, the framing here of letting go of the past in more ways than one makes it work for me (plus the fact that both I and the author have the same clear favorite isn’t hurting things).
 I also get to enjoy being transported to Ashland, which is quite faithfully replicated, and more importantly, an accurate sense of the downtown’s atmosphere seeps throughout the whole series (the geographical mishaps are probably only visible to someone who is both an Ashland groupie and has a good memory of places, the Venn diagram of which is pretty well separated).
 My one quibble – nobody seems to know how to use a damn cell phone like a real-life person living in the 2010s.
 (The one instance where cell service is justifiably removed from the equation, at a mountain resort, is still not an exception, as nobody seems to know how to use a landline either.)
 Book five comes out in January.
 I’ve already preordered it.
 Start from the beginning, block out a couple hours to read each one straight through without stopping.